Useful properties and contraindications for eating Brazil nuts. What are the possible harms? Walnut oil – area of use

 Therefore, you should not buy wrinkled or damaged nuts.
 If the nuts are yellow, then most likely they will be bitter.

-Since we have to export nuts, our stores sell nuts already prepared in a special way.
-But if you happen to be lucky enough to get a fresh Brazil nut to store, it needs to be processed so that it does not become bitter.
+Since we have to export nuts, our stores sell nuts that are already prepared in a special way.
+But if you are lucky enough to purchase a fresh Brazil nut for storage, it needs to be processed so that it does not become bitter.
 To do this, you can use two methods: soak them in salt water or fry them.

 In the first case, take 1 tablespoon for 4 cups of nuts sea salt and 7 glasses of water.
-After preparing the solution, soak the nuts in it for 8-12 hours, covering them with a clean cloth or towel.
+Having prepared the solution, soak the nuts in it for 8-12 hours, covering them with a clean cloth or towel.

 Throw away any nuts that do not sink to the bottom.
 They are already bitter.